[PLEASE NOTE: This information is only for policyholders insured by Lancer Indemnity Company at the time of the workplace injury.]

 SafetyFlorida, located at the University of South Florida in Tampa, is dedicated to helping small businesses prevent work-related injuries.
-The program is funded by the federal government (OSHA) and the State or Florida.
+The program is funded by the federal government (OSHA) and the State of Florida.
 It provides free, confidential assistance to help Florida’s small businesses keep their workers safe.
 By reducing the costs associated with injuries, small businesses can reduce their workers’ compensation costs and increase productivity.

 The Consultation Program provides the following assistance to businesses free of charge:

 - On-site safety hazard assessments, including hazard recognition and prevention